- Words Solly Warner

 At just 18-years-old, Lily Picchioni has grown her successful sustainable brand, Liky Florence, by making totally unique distressed knitwear.

 This is Pushing Fashion Forward, a new interview series championing unique talents within the rising world of sustainable fashion.
 Whether it’s a small team running an independent brand or a young creative upcycling old material in their bedroom, we want to show how small businesses can offer so much more than their fast fashion counterparts, encouraging a realistic approach to sustainable style.

-Young student Liky Picchioni is the designer behind the London based sustainable clothing label Liky Florence.
-Specialising in designing and creating custom and pre-made knitwear, Liky’s brand has seen huge success since launching only last year.
-Inspired by the journey of designers such as Charlotte Knowles, Liky’s first knit vest and dress were born out of a university project entitled “Error” which aimed to explore perceptions of taste and vulgarity.
+Young student Lily Picchioni is the designer behind the London based sustainable clothing label Liky Florence.
+Specialising in designing and creating custom and pre-made knitwear, Lily’s brand has seen huge success since launching only last year.
+Inspired by the journey of designers such as Charlotte Knowles, Lily’s first knit vest and dress were born out of a university project entitled “Error” which aimed to explore perceptions of taste and vulgarity.